lloydzhou/lua-resty-tmpl/README.md

 parse the template into lua code.

 ## compile
-`syntax: func = t:compile(tmpl, minify)`
+`syntax: func = t:compile(tmpl, minify, cacheable)`

 compile the template into lua function, this method will call parse method.
 this method will auto cache the compiled function.

 ## render
-`syntax: t:render(tmpl_or_func, data, callback, minify)`
+`syntax: t:render(tmpl_or_func, data, callback, minify, cacheable)`

 render the template with variables stored in data, the first param can be template string or compiled function.
-the callback and minify params will replace the default value gived from "new" method.
+the callback, minify and cacheable params will replace the default value gived from "new" method.

 # Template Syntax